FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/overview/1-what-is-cmm.md

 CMM comes with a plugin for the OpenStack Horizon dashboard.
 The plugin extends the main dashboard in OpenStack with a view for monitoring and log management.
 This enables CMM users to access the CMM functionality from a central Web-based graphical user interface.
-For details, refer to the _OpenStack Horizon documentation_.
+For details, refer to the [OpenStack Horizon documentation](https://docs.openstack.org/horizon/latest/).

 Based on the Monitoring Service, metrics and log data are visualized on convenient and user-friendly dashboards which fully integrate with the following applications: